jes/ricochet-group/README.md

  - reload config on sighup
    - make sure to disconnect from non-allowed users, banned users, etc.
  - accept config from either yaml file or command line (think viper has this built-in)
- - convenient way to run multiple group chats on one machine (just a configuration problem)
+ - convenient way to run multiple group chats on one machine (probably just a matter of configuration)
  - unit tests
+ - check if the stuff that rejects non-allowed users is actually robust (I have doubts)

 admin commands still to implement: